About Youth and Family Services (YFS)

 Therapists have small caseloads and provide services in the home at times convenient to the family.
 The average length of treatment is between 3 and 5 months.
 Therapists and provider agencies are held accountable for achieving change and positive outcomes.

-Youth and Family Services Treatment options:
+Youth and Family Services Treatment Options:

 Treatment may consist of any one or combination of the following, in order to help each child in the most effective, least restrictive manner: